Devrim-Celik/deep_convolutional_generative_adversarial_network/README.md

 #### In case you need help: Just add the ```-- help``` tag!

 ## Contact
-In case you have questions or feedback, feel free to contact us via **random@mail.de**.
+In case you have questions or feedback, feel free to contact us via **fake@mail.de**.
 Feel free to fork this repository.